xabrickx/nflgame/README.md

 It can work with real-time data, which can be used for fantasy football.

 ### Installation

-python3 implementation is in beta --- `pip install nflgame-redux==2.0.1b1`.

 **this project is no longer python2 compatible.**.
 The old python2 (<1.2.20) branch *should* work but... come on now... just [upgrade](https://docs.python.org/2/library/2to3.html).

 1. Create a && activate a python3 venv